rpherbig/dr-scripts/README.md

-# dr-combat-trainer
+# dr-scripts
-A script for Lich (https://lichproject.org/) that will train combat skills in DragonRealms (http://www.play.net/dr/)
+A series of Lich (https://lichproject.org/) scripts for use in DragonRealms (http://www.play.net/dr/).

+## combat-trainer.lic
+This script trains a list of weapon skills, starting with whichever has the lowest amount of field experience.

+## combat-trainer-setup.lic
+This script sets up UserVars for use with combat-trainer.lic.

 # Development - symlink on Windows
 I found making a symlink made it easier to work on this script.
 To do this in Windows, open a command prompt with elevated privileges (run-as Administrator) and execute: `mklink /H C:\destination\combat-trainer.lic C:\source\combat-trainer.lic`